Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Introduction

-In this paper, building on our previous work~\cite{ZhanleIVs}, we extend the investigation to more complex rural Line-of-Sight (LOS) traffic scenarios.
+In this paper, building on our previous work~\cite{ZhanleIVs}, we extend the investigation to more complex rural traffic scenarios.
 First, we analyse minimum safety-critical distances that the ego vehicle travels while the braking signal is being transmitted.
 This analysis is conducted under varying rural traffic conditions to characterise the system’s behaviour in dynamic environments.
-Second, by evaluating the packet reception rate ($\mathrm{PRR}$) against minimum safety-critical distances, we investigate the optimisation of key communication control factors which are $\mathrm{SCS}$, $\mathrm{MCS}$, and the transmit power of the road side unit (\(P_{\mathrm{t}}\)).
-This analysis aims to identify effective parameter combinations that can ensure reliable communication and maintain a safe critical distance under diverse traffic conditions.
-Finally, we conduct an energy consumption analysis under both light and heavy traffic scenarios to determine strategies that maintain safety-critical performance while minimising energy cost.
+Second, by evaluating the packet reception rate ($\mathrm{PRR}$) with respect to minimum safety-critical distances, we analyse the impact of $\mathrm{SCS}$, $\mathrm{MCS}$, and \texttt{RSU} transmit power ($P_{\mathrm{t}}$) on safety-relevant reliability.
+This analysis performs design-space exploration over predefined 5G NR communication control configurations to identify parameter combinations that support reliable communication and maintain a safe critical distance under diverse rural V2X traffic conditions.
+Finally, we conduct an energy consumption analysis under both light and heavy traffic scenarios to determine energy-efficient communication strategies that maintain safety-critical performance while minimising energy cost, and provide guidance on configuration selection based on observed safety performance to energy trade-offs.